Shi Guorui: Ab/Sense-Pre/Sense

 Shi Guorui, who built his own studio in Catskill, NY, is inspired not only by Cole's paintings but also by Cole’s writing, including his proto-environmentalist work, “Essay on American Scenery” (1836), and the unique history of this landscape.
 The photographic interpretations respond as much to the literal light, landscapes, and objects refracted through the lens, as they do to memory and the passage of time.
 He perceives the 171-year gap between his life and Thomas Cole’s as very short in comparison to the longer history of art.
 Like Cole, Guorui is fascinated by cycles, history, and time.
 Although working in different centuries, both artists wrestle with the impact of development, loss, and how to balance the built and natural worlds.

-The exhibition was organized by the Thomas Cole National Historic Site and is curated by Kate Menconeri, Chief Curator and Director of Curatorial Affairs, Contemporary Art, and Fellowship.
-A full-color print catalogue accompanies the exhibition and includes an exclusive interview with the artist.
+The exhibition was organized by the Thomas Cole National Historic Site and was curated by Kate Menconeri, Chief Curator and Director of Curatorial Affairs, Contemporary Art, and Fellowship.
+A full-color print catalogue accompanied the exhibition and included an exclusive interview with the artist.

 “This ambitious and dynamic photographic project offers new ways to see and consider the landscapes that inspired Thomas Cole,” said Elizabeth B. Jacks, Executive Director of the Thomas Cole National Historic Site.
 “Guorui is not only connecting 1825 with 2019 but also the traditions of landscape art from ancient China to contemporary America.”